-The IRC definitions of HLU, HLUmax and HLP now include: and which may be used while racing.
+The IRC rule 21.7.2 now includes: which may be used while racing.
 This then formally covers the situation of a boat rated with a single roller furling headsail carrying other sails on board as permitted by Rule 21.8.4 without affecting her TCC.